LordOfMice/hidusbf/README.md

   You can access newest version at this link: https://github.com/LordOfMice/hidusbf

-  If you can't make the program work you can contact the author - email: sweetlow@tut.by
+  If you can't make the program work you can contact the author, see email in hidusbf.zip

   Good luck in overclocking mice :)               SweetLow

 5. History.